-Considered a chronic disease, it causes cysts to develop on the ovaries which delays ovulation causing irregular periods.
-Women with PCOS are also often insulin resistant and have a higher risk of type 1 and 2 diabetes, heart conditions, weight-gain/obesity, and depression/anxiety.
+Considered a chronic disease, it can cause cysts to develop on the ovaries.
+Irregular periods are often a tell-tale sign of PCOS, and women with PCOS are also often insulin resistant and have a higher risk of type 1 and 2 diabetes, heart conditions, weight-gain/obesity, and depression/anxiety.

-The official “cause” of PCOS is an imbalance in androgens (male sex hormones), which is why it can cause thinning hair.
+The official “cause” of PCOS is unknown, but we know that women with PCOS can have an imbalance in androgens (male sex hormones), which is why it can cause thinning hair on the scalp.

 All this said, if you’re diagnosed with PCOS, I want you to know there is hope.

 In functional medicine, we always look for the root cause of a condition.
 In this case, we know PCOS is a hormonal-imbalance-related condition; but I’d take it a step further and investigate what’s causing the imbalance to begin with.
 And if we can get to the bottom of that and address it properly, it is possible to heal.

 When you’re losing your hair it’s little consolation to be told, “It’s hereditary, deal with it.”